dasch-swiss/0826-wordweb-app/README.md

 # Wordweb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.
+This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.14 but now is updated to version 15.2.9.

 ## Development server